nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case ends.

+**Extensions**

+* 1a.
+One or more of the given arguments are invalid.

+    * 1a1.
+ClientBook shows an error message.

+      Use case resumes at step 1.

 <br>

-**Use case 6: Filter list of clients by attributes**
+**Use case 6: Display selected attributes of clients**

 **MSS**

-1. User requests to filter clients with attributes.
+1. User requests to display selected attributes of clients.

 2. ClientBook shows a list of clients and the specified attributes.

     Use case ends.

+**Extensions**

+* 1a.
+One or more of the given arguments are invalid.

+    * 1a1.
+ClientBook shows an error message.

+      Use case resumes at step 1.

 <br>